Why Apple Silicon punches above its weight on local LLMs

 Three honest weaknesses:

-• Training, not inference.
+- Training, not inference.
 Unified memory is great for inference because you can fit the weights.
-Training needs vastly more memory (gradients, optimizer state) and the bandwidth cost of the unified-memory architecture starts to bite.
+Training wants far more memory (gradients, optimizer state), and the bandwidth cost of unified memory starts to bite.
 Train on H100s, infer on Macs.

-• Multi-GPU.
+- Multi-GPU.
 A Mac is one chip.
 You can't tensor-parallel across two M3 Maxes the way you can across two 4090s.
-The ceiling per machine is the chip you bought.
+Your ceiling per machine is the chip you bought.

-• Power-curve scaling.
-A Mac Studio Ultra at 192GB pulls less than 400W under full load.
-Impressive, but a server room running H100s does not care about wattage.
+- Power-curve scaling.
+A Mac Studio Ultra at 192GB pulls under 400W at full load.
+Genuinely impressive, but a server room full of H100s doesn't care about watts.
 For pure throughput at scale, datacenter GPUs still win.

-For a single developer running models on a laptop, none of those weaknesses matter.
-Inference is what you actually do.
+For one developer running models on a laptop, none of that bites.
+Inference is the whole job.

 Should you buy one for this?

-If you're already on Apple, the question is just how much RAM.
+If you're already on Apple, the only question is how much RAM.
 The honest tiers:

-• 64 GB: the sweet spot.
-Real local LLM machine without spending Pro Studio money.
+- 64 GB: the sweet spot.
+A real local LLM machine without Pro Studio money.

-If you're not on Apple and you want a local LLM machine, the comparison is harder.
-A used 4090 + good PC will be faster on small models for less money.
+If you're not on Apple and you want a local LLM box, the call is harder.
+A used 4090 plus a good PC will be faster on small models for less money.
 A Mac Studio M2 Ultra 64GB gets you bigger models for similar money.
-Neither is wrong; they optimize for different workloads.
+Neither is wrong.
+They just optimize for different work.

 What's next

 Hardware is half the story.
 The other half is the runtime: the software that takes a GGUF file, loads it into memory, and turns prompts into tokens.
-Three of them dominate the local-LLM scene — llama.cpp, Ollama, LM Studio.
-Next post.
+Three of them run the local-LLM scene right now, llama.cpp, Ollama, and LM Studio.
+That's the next post.

 From the dictionary